 8 HYDRAULIC CONCLUSIONS

-Results of the hydraulic analysis confirm that the selected culvert models conform to the hydraulic study guidance given in L&D Vol. 2.
+Results of the hydraulic analysis confirm that either of the selected culvert options conform to the hydraulic study guidance given in L&D Vol. 2.
 The proposed model converges to existing conditions upstream at STA.
 12+50 and downstream at STA.
 8+75, proving that the proposed construction will have no effect on the culvert crossing the private residential drive downstream at STA.
 4+39.
 Furthermore, water surface elevations are reduced marginally in some locations.
 This is important for the hydraulic performance of the upstream structure at Williams Road.
+Alternate ‘g’ will provide a recessed initial flow line and an eventual natural channel bottom.
+Alternate ‘h’ will match the culvert’s bare concrete invert to the natural stream grade.
+Alternate ‘g’ will be made from an ASTM standard 9’ x 5’ box section.
+Alternate ‘h’ will require a non-standard section and accompanying special pay items and plan notes; and custom supplier pricing.